lprsoft/LPReditor_ANPR_Lib/README.md

 &nbsp;

 ## Binary release
-Note that the binary release sample_cpp is available in the repo :
+Note that the binary release, sample_cpp, is available in the repo :
 <a name="Install dir on windows">
 - on windows sample_cpp.exe under LPReditor_ANPR_Lib/build/Debug or LPReditor_ANPR_Lib/build/Release